CashScript/cashscript/website/docs/guides/optimization.md

 ## Optimization Tips & Tricks

-The `cashc` compiler does some optimisations automatically, but by writing your CashScript code in a specific way, the compiler is better able to optimise it.
-Trial & error is a definately part of it, but here are some tricks that may help:
+The `cashc` compiler does some optimisations automatically.
+By writing your CashScript code in a specific way, the compiler is better able to optimise it.
+Trial & error is definitely part of it, but here are some tricks that may help:

 ### 1. Consume stack items

-It's best to "consume" values as soon as possible ("consume" meaning their final use in the contract).
+It's best to "consume" values (i.e. their final use in the contract) as soon as possible.
 This frees up space on the stack.
 Use/consume values as close to their declaration as possible, both for variables and for parameters.
 This avoids having to do deep stack operations.
-This [example](https://gitlab.com/GeneralProtocols/anyhedge/contracts/-/blob/development/contracts/v0.11/contract.cash#L61-72) from anyhedge illustrates consuming values immediately.
+This [example](https://gitlab.com/GeneralProtocols/anyhedge/contracts/-/blob/development/contracts/v0.11/contract.cash#L61-72) from AnyHedge illustrates consuming values immediately.

 ### 2. Declare variables

-Declare variables when re-using certain common introspection items to avoid duplicate expressions
+Declare variables when re-using certain common introspection items to avoid duplicate expressions.

 ```solidity title="Example CashScript code"
     // do this